Why Does My Electric Nectar Collector Drip?

 Problem #4: An issue Device/Coil/Tip Itself

 Over time, as a coil becomes “gunked up” the vaporization rate will drop, due to the added resistance of the reclaim on the coil.
 Changing the coil should get you back to those nice milky dabs, if you’re avoiding problems 1-3 many people face.
 Of course, you might just be using a damaged or poorly made electric nectar collector or coil, which isn’t properly reaching temperature due to bad technology, or because the hardware has been damaged in some way, so it can no longer function.
-Similarly, you may be using the wrong coil for that device, just because it fits, doesnt mean it will work, coils have different resistance levels and batteries have different power settings, resulting in different outputs.
+Similarly, you may be using the wrong coil for that device, just because it fits, doesn't mean it will work, coils have different resistance levels and batteries have different power settings, resulting in different outputs.
 Using the recommended coils for a device is always suggested.
 Now there are different levels of power between electric nectar collectors, which are all listed on the product page in the additional information section.
 You can also compare devices with our compare tool.

 Problem #5: Trouble with Your Water Attachment

 It’s possible that your dripping is due to the bubbler attachment being used, and that its pieces are not securely attached in its proper place.
 If the water bubbler attachment hole at the bottom is not lined up with the vapor-path hole on the battery/body of the electric nectar collector, you may feel like the device is clogged (hard to inhale through).
 This will cause the concentrates to be heated, but the vapor will not pull into the device since there is no airflow to pull it upwards into the water bubbler.
 This will cause dripping from the tip and wasted concentrates.
-Make sure the water bubbler attachment is secured into the correct spot (not off by a few millimeters) and allowing air to pass through it, this should resolve the dripping issue.
+Make sure the water bubbler attachment is secured into the correct spot (not off by a few millimeters) and allow air to pass through it, this should resolve the dripping issue.

 Time to Finally Say Goodbye to Dripping & Clogging Problems with Your Electric Nectar Collector!